earthlab/earthlab.github.io/org/earth-analytics/final-project.md

 ## Individual Final Report (20%)
 To complement your final presentation, you will also create a knitr based report that summarizes your class project.
 For your report, select a component of the project that you are most interested in and write a report about it.
 This will require you to do some research.
 In your report be sure to cite atleast 3 journal articles about that topic.
 Also be sure to include data driven plots and maps as appropriate.
 Your report should include

-1. An introduction that includes a map of the study area created in R
+1. An introduction that includes a map of the study area created in R and a literature review that includes references to atleast 3 scientific (peer reviewed) papers on the topic.
-2. An overview of the methods - what data did you use and how did you process it in R.
+2. An overview of the methods - what data did you use and how did you process it in `R`.
 3. Results - *atleast* 4 maps / plots that answer the question that you decided to address or the phenomenon that you decided to explore using data.
 4. Summary text - what did you learn about your topic?
 What did the data tell you?